 Start with the uncomfortable part.
 There is no published minimum hull thickness for a privately owned narrowboat.
 None.
 The figure most often quoted in the yard, "4mm at survey", has no formal standing in any code or regulation.
 An IIMS discussion paper by Tom Keeling and Peter Brookes, both inland surveyors, found that surveyor opinion on the acceptable minimum "varies wildly", with some quoting 3mm, some a percentage loss, and some declining to name a figure at all.1

 The practical consequence is precise.
-If there is no agreed benchmark, then a finding graded against a benchmark is a finding graded against your private opinion.
-The one thing nobody can dispute is what you actually measured.
+If there is no agreed benchmark, then a finding graded against a benchmark is a finding graded against private opinion.
+The one thing nobody can dispute is what was actually measured.
 So that is what the survey must contain: the readings, by zone, in a table.
 The surveyor of our 1992 boat had no number to stand behind, because there were no numbers.
 A number table is defensible.
 "Sound" is not.

 There is a subtlety here that catches people out.
 Steel plate is rolled to a tolerance, and that tolerance is not symmetrical.
 Under EN 10029 a nominal 6mm plate can be supplied around 0.4mm under nominal under the common tolerance class, and it is the under-tolerance, the minus side of nominal, that matters to a surveyor.2 So a reading of 5.6mm on a "6mm" side does not prove half a millimetre of corrosion.
 The plate may have left the mill at 5.6mm.
-Treat early, small shortfalls as the plate's own history, not as wastage, until the pattern across the whole zone tells you otherwise.
+Treat early, small shortfalls as the plate's own history, not as wastage, until the pattern across the whole zone indicates otherwise.

 The instrument, and what defeats it